Performing a Chi-Square Independence Test In Exercises 13–28, per... | Study Prep in Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The Chi-Square Independence Test is a statistical method used to determine if there is a significant association between two categorical variables.
+The Chi-Square Test of Independence is a statistical method used to determine if there is a significant association between two categorical variables.
 It compares the observed frequencies in each category of a contingency table to the frequencies expected if the variables were independent.
-A significant result indicates that the variables are related, while a non-significant result suggests independence.
+A significant result suggests that the variables are related, while a non-significant result indicates independence.

 Recommended video: